Call for Papers

 - Poster.
 This formal graphic presentation format offers an excellent opportunity for gathering detailed feedback on your work-in-progress and reporting on tech mining results.
 Proposed work should be empirical in nature and reflect work in which an early career researcher has led the research, and/or played a significant role in the research.

-In addition, special session proposal and oral presentation submissions MUST upload an anonymous (i.e. WITHOUT author/organization information) extended abstract (2-page maximum) created in Word (.doc or.docx).
-The document may be expanded to 4 or 6 pages for session proposals.
+In addition, special session and oral presentation submissions MUST upload an anonymous (i.e. WITHOUT author/organization information) extended abstract (2-page maximum) created in Word (.doc or.docx).
 After the refereeing process, all accepted presenters will have the opportunity to submit a revised extended abstract WITH author/organization information to be published in the conference program.

 Key Dates for 2019

-April 15th – Deadline for oral presentation and session proposal submissions
+April 30th May 10th – Deadline for oral presentation and session submissions

 June 3rd – Deadline for power talk and poster submissions

-June 17th – Notification of acceptance of oral presentation and session proposals
+June 18th – Notification of acceptance of oral presentations and session proposals

 July 1st – Notification of acceptance of power talks and posters